TrumThuyLoi/SFND_3D_Object_Tracking/README.md

     * with dT is the time between previous frame and current frame.

 ### FP.5 Performance Evaluation 1
     * I log the TTC of Lidar in ./dat/tracked_data folder.
-Some of them are negative bacause in that case the preceding vehicle is move far away.
+Some of them may are negative bacause in that case the preceding vehicle is move far away.
+    * Because we are using constant velocity model so that they work does not correctly when relative velocity with preceding vehicle is decrease.

 ### FP.6 Performance Evaluation 2
+    * There are 7 possible detector + descriptor combinations.
-    * I choose top 3 detector / descriptor combinations that I reported in the midterm project to run this test.
-They are: FAST + SIFT, HARRIS + SIFT, SHITOMASI + SIFT.
+    * They are: AKAZE + SIFT, BRISK + SIFT, FAST + SIFT, HARRIS + SIFT, ORB + SIFT, SHITOMASI + SIFT, SIFT + SIFT.
-    * FAST + SIFT and SHITOMASI + SIFT combinations works very good but HARRIS + SIFT combination give some unexpected results.
+    * AKAZE + SIFT, BRISK + SIFT, FAST + SIFT, SHITOMASI + SIFT, SIFT + SIFT combinations works very good.
+    * HARRIS + SIFT, ORB + SIFT combination give some unexpected results.
     * The "nan" result because all distPrev and distCurr don't satisfy the conditions.
     * The "-inf" result because the ditsRatio median nearly 1.